 About the Pedagogy

-- This simple presentation makes it clear how extraordinary the levels of atmospheric CO2 are since the industrial revolution.
+- This simple presentation makes it clear that the rise of atmospheric CO2 since the industrial revolution is extraordinary.

-- There is no background material accompanying this animation, no information on where/how these data were developed.
+- There is no background material accompanying this animation, no information on the details of how these data were developed.

-Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANhttp://svs.gsfc.nasa.gov/search/Series/MissingCarbon.html
+Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANThere are three videos in this series, although there is no contextual information to stitch them together. http://svs.gsfc.nasa.gov/cgi-bin/search.cgi?series=211